tidev-cellar/cspec-titanium-multithreading/README.md

 The following are the valid job states:

 - *STATUS_CREATED* - the job has been created ("queued") but not yet executed
-- *RUNNING* - the job is currently running
+- *STATUS_RUNNING* - the job is currently running
-- *COMPLETED* - the job has completed running without error or cancellation
+- *STATUS_COMPLETED* - the job has completed running without error or cancellation
-- *ERRORED* - the job encountered an unhandled exception
+- *STATUS_ERRORED* - the job encountered an unhandled exception
-- *CANCELLED* - the job was cancelled
+- *STATUS_CANCELLED* - the job was cancelled

 #### Handling Job Errors